Robust Hybrid Learning With Expert Augmentation: Hybrid learning

 \section{Hybrid learning}

-In order to show that our proposed expert augmentations lead to robust models, we first formalize hybrid learning with the probabilistic model depicted in \figref{fig:gen_bnet}.
-In this Bayesian network, capital letters denote random variables (e.g., $Y$) and, in the following, we will use calligraphic letters for the domain of the corresponding realization (e.g., $y \in \mathcal{Y}$).
-In our formalism, the expert model is a conditional density $p(y_e|x, z_e)$ that describes the distribution of the $expert$ response $Y_e$ to an input $x$ together with a parametric description of the system $z_e$, denoting expert or physical parameters.
+We formalize hybrid learning with the probabilistic model depicted in \figref{fig:gen_bnet}, and later rely on this formalism to show the benefits of the proposed proposed expert augmentation.
+In this Bayesian network, capital letters denote random variables (e.g., $Y$) and, we use calligraphic letters for the domain of the corresponding realization (e.g., $y \in \mathcal{Y}$).
+In our formalism, the expert model is a conditional density $p(y_e|x, z_e)$ that describes the distribution of the $expert$ response $Y_e$ to an input $x$ together with a parametric description of the system $z_e$, denoting expert parameters.
 We augment the expert model with the \textit{interaction model} which is a conditional distribution $p(y|x, y_e, z_a)$ that describes the distribution of the observation $Y$ given the input $x$, the expert model response $y_e$, and a parametric description of the interaction model $z_a$.